davidbarone/python-puzzles/disorderly-escape/README.md

 ### Calculating the Cycle Index

 We need a way to generate the correct cycle index coefficients.
-If we have a set of 4 elements {1,2,3,4}, and each can take one of 2 values (0/1), we know there are 2^4 = 16 permutations in all.
-Therefore there are 16 group actions (including the identity) which can act on the 4 members:
+If we have a set of 4 elements {1,2,3,4}, and each can take one of 2 values (0/1), we know there are 4! = 24 ways of arranging the 4 elements.
+Therefore there are 24 group actions (including the identity) which can act on the 4 members:

 https://groupprops.subwiki.org/wiki/Symmetric_group:S4